 Belgium is both in the E.U. and Schengen – What does this mean?

 The E.U. and the Schengen block are almost but not quite the same thing.
 Nearly all the countries like Belgium that are in the Schengen zone are also E.U. member states, but a few aren’t, like Norway, Iceland and Switzerland.
-Britain is (just!) in the E.U., but is not in Schengen.
-Basically, Schengen was an agreement between its members to standardise border and immigration controls.
+The Schengen Agreement was an agreement between its members to standardise border and immigration controls.
 If you have been given a Schengen visa when you arrive at Brussels international airport, for instance, you will be allowed to visit any of the other Schengen countries in Europe.
 It is the Schengen zone countries that will be most affected by the introduction of ETIAS.

 Why visit Belgium?

 Belgium is probably best known outside Europe as the seat of the European Parliament – the body that makes rules about how the European Union works.
-It may also be recognised as a country that produces and sells excellent chocolates and beer!
-In fact, Belgians have a reputation for drinking more of their brew than any other nationality, so Belgian beer must be good!
+It may also be recognised as a country that produces and sells excellent chocolates and beer.

 While many visitors to Belgium who are not on a business trip often use it to get to somewhere else in Europe, it may be worthwhile staying a little longer and experiencing some of Belgium’s famous cities.
 Brussels is the largest Belgian city and like most of the others is full of architectural and historically significant heritage sites.

 Bruges is another very popular Belgian city with a UNESCO World Heritage listed city centre, dating back to the city’s 14th century Golden Age.

 Belgium is not just cities.
 It also has beaches in the North and seaside resorts as well as rolling, verdant countryside in the hilly Ardennes region in the South.